-- 5.1 The UG (TDC) programme in a college affiliated to the HPU will comprise the following categories of courses:

-- (i) Compulsory Courses.

-- (ii) Core Courses.

-- (iii) Elective Courses.

-- (iv) General Interest and Hobby Courses.

-- 5.1.1 Compulsory Courses: A student enrolled in an undergraduate programme will have to pass some compulsory courses.
-These compulsory courses are of three kinds

-- (a) Languages (these courses are indicative in nature only, Faculty of these subjects can draw an exhaustive list and draft syllabi)

-- a.
-Compulsory English

-- b.
-Compulsory Hindi

-- (b) Social Science/ commerce/Management (these courses are indicative in nature only, Faculty of these subjects can draw an exhaustive list and draft syllabi)

-- a.
-Compulsory Social Science/commerce/management course

-- b.
-Compulsory Geography of Himachal Pradesh

-- c.
-Compulsory Indian Constitution

-- d.
-Compulsory Himachal Past, Present and Future

-- (c) Science (these courses are indicative in nature only, Faculty of these subjects can draw an exhaustive list and draft syllabi)

-- a.
-Compulsory Basic Science

-- b.
-Climate Change and its impact on mountain sustainability

-- c.
-Compulsory Environmental Science (Audit Pass Course)

-- (d) Skill Based Courses (these courses are indicative in nature only, Faculty of these subjects can draw an exhaustive list and draft syllabi)
+- 5.1 The UG (TDC) programme in a college affiliated to the HPU will comprise the following categories of courses: - (i) Compulsory Courses. - (ii) Core Courses. - (iii) Elective Courses. - (iv) General Interest and Hobby Courses. - 5.1.1 Compulsory Courses: A student enrolled in an undergraduate programme will have to pass some compulsory courses.
+These compulsory courses are of three kinds - (a) Languages (these courses are indicative in nature only, Faculty of these subjects can draw an exhaustive list and draft syllabi, shall be updated after receiving list of courses drafted by various BOS) - a.
+Compulsory English - b.
+Compulsory Hindi - c.
+Compulsory Sanskrit - (b) Social Science/ commerce/Management (these courses are indicative in nature only, Faculty of these subjects can draw an exhaustive list and draft syllabi, shall be updated after receiving list of courses drafted by various BOS) - a.
+Compulsory Social Science/commerce/management course - b.
+Compulsory Geography of Himachal Pradesh - c.
+Compulsory Indian Constitution - d.
+Compulsory Himachal Past, Present and Future - (c) Science (these courses are indicative in nature only, Faculty of these subjects can draw an exhaustive list and draft syllabi, shall be updated after receiving list of courses drafted by various BOS) - a.
+Compulsory Basic Science - b.
+Climate Change and its impact on mountain sustainability - c.
+Compulsory Environmental Science (Audit Pass Course) - (d) Skill Based Courses (these courses are indicative in nature only, Faculty of these subjects can draw an exhaustive list and draft syllabi, shall be updated after receiving list of courses drafted by various BOS) -

 - a.
 Functional English

 - b.
 Office Computing

 - c.
 Functional Hindi

 - d.
 Application Packages for finance

 - e.
 Secretarial practice

 - f.
 Short hand and word processing

 - g.
 Web applications